coderefinery/git-intro/index.md

 For a complete beginner exposed to version control the half day schedule is too dense.
 The sections "Using the Git staging area" and "Git under the hood" can be skipped if time is tight.
+"Using the Git staging area" can also be given as a homework assignment.
 The short section "Remotes and GitHub" is here because we are exposed to GitHub in another lesson on the same afternoon.
 Otherwise it can be skipped or moved to another module.